-Bed and Breakfasts, inns, campgrounds, boarding houses, and camps.
+Bed and Breakfasts, inns, campgrounds, boarding houses, camps, and short-term rentals.

 Heavy Vehicle

 Any vehicle having more than two axles.

 Hydric Soils

 Soils that are saturated, flooded or ponded long enough during a sufficient portion of the growing season to develop anaerobic (oxygen lacking) conditions in the upper soil layers.
 Hydric soils are generally poorly drained or very poorly drained.